AdobeDocs/pass.en/help/authentication/rest-api-cookbook-servertoserver.md

 ### Dynamic Client Registration (DCR)

 Adobe Pass uses DCR to secure client communications between a programmer application or server and the Adobe Pass services.
-The DCR flow is separate, dependent and prerequisite flow and can be found in [Dynamic Client Registration](/help/authentication/dynamic-client-registration.md).
+The DCR flow is separate and described in the [Dynamic Client Registration Overview](./dcr-api/dynamic-client-registration-overview.md) documentation.

 ### Authentication (authN)